bharathkumar-24/EDA-Projects/README.md

 - **Customer Segmentation**

-   Clustering and exploratory analysis of customer data to identify segments and understand behavior.
+   Exploratory analysis of customer data to identify and understand  customers behavior.

 - **Iris EDA**